stablekernel/aqueduct/docs/docs/db/executing_queries.md

 };
 ```

 Every `Query<T>` has a `values` property that is the type of managed object being inserted.
 Here, `values` is an instance of `User`.
-When a `Query<T>` is executed with insert, a new row is created in the database with every property that has been set for `values`.
+When a `Query<T>` is executed with `insert()`, a new row is created in the database with every property that has been set in `values`.
 In this case, both `name` and `email` have been set.
 The generated SQL looks like this:

 ```sql
 INSERT INTO _user (name, email) VALUES ('Bob', 'bob@stablekernel.com')
 ```

 Note there is no value provided for the `id` property in this query.
 Recall that `managedPrimaryKey` metadata is a convenience for `ManagedColumnAttributes` with autoincrementing behavior.
 Therefore, the database will assign a value for `id` during insertion.
-The object returned from `insert()` will be an instance of `User` that represents the inserted row.
-Thus, the returned `User` will have all of the values that were set in `Query<T>.values` as well as the auto-generated `id` value.
+The object returned from `insert()` will be an instance of `User` that represents the inserted row and will include the auto-generated `id`.

 Properties that are not set in the `values` property will not be sent to the database.

 Values that are explicitly set to `null` will be sent as `NULL`.
 For example, consider the following `Query<T>`:

 ```dart
 var query = new Query<User>()